Marco-Masera/compint_quarto/README.md

 The general idea is to build the Quarto agent in 4 steps:
 * Find a function that allow to restrict the space of possible game states to reduce the complexity of the next steps.
 * Generate a dataset of game states paired with a reward value, computed with some variant of MinMax.
-* Use some learning strategy to try and learn from the dataset an extimate reward function for game states, that hopefully generalize to all the possible game states.
+* Use some learning strategy to try and learn from the dataset an extimate heuristic reward function for game states, that hopefully generalize to all the possible game states.
 * Build an agent that uses the reward function, possibly paired with other learning strategies, to play Quarto effectively.

 # Internal representation of game states